BenjaminSiret/well-done/README.md

   <img src="public/AppTitle.png" width="25%" />
 </div>

----

-# About the project
+## About the project
-Well Done helps you keep track of all your accomplishments, from the smallest to the biggest victory.
+Well Done helps you keep track of all your accomplishments, from the smallest to the biggest victory.<br/>
 I created this app to practice, improve my skills, and also because I wanted a way to keep track of my achievements.
 I tend to overlook how far I've come, and this app helps me to recognize and celebrate my successes.